(415 ILCS 85/5)

 curriculum for students and faculty; and

-prevention activities, achievements, identified problems and future goals.
+pollution prevention and sustainable development activities, achievements, identified problems and future goals.